 NMR Group, Inc. and Tetra Tech, Inc. May 28, 2020.
 “Consistent Methodology for Self-Reported Residential Net-to-Gross Measurement (MA19X03-B-RSRNTG). https://ma-eeac.org/wp-content/uploads/MA19X03-B-RSRNTG_Residential-SR-NTG-Report_FINAL_2020.5.28.pdf.

-The methodology for converting the linearly scored elements of the Massachusetts Residential Self-Report NTG Method to a Labeled Affective Magnitude scale was outlined in a memo to the EA team on April 28, 2021 and was based off the D’Souza and Skumatz (SERA) draft paper for ECEEE.
+The methodology for converting the linearly scored elements of the Massachusetts Residential Self-Report NTG Method to a Labeled Affective Magnitude scale was outlined in a memo to the EA team on April 28, 2021, and was based off the D’Souza and Skumatz (SERA) draft paper for ECEEE.

 The survey only asked respondents to rate the influence of program rebates or financing if they previously indicated they were aware of or applied for them.
 Likewise, the survey only asked respondents who installed an add-on measure about the influence of the contractor that installed it.